cheomanigua/webdevdocs/content/devops/ansible.md

 ### 1. Create a Service Account

-We are going to create a Service Account for creating and managing GCE instances.
+We are going to create a Service Account for creating and managing GCE instances via Ansible using specific roles for that purpose.
+For that run this command in your terminal:

 ```
 for role in \